TheEntreveloper/entgenai/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to Dashboard, EntGenAi Settings.
 4. Configure your AI Provider.
-5. Generate texts (and images in the next version, if the chosen model supports it) using those APIs.
+5. Generate texts (and images by visually or programmatically configuring a provider that supports it) using those APIs.
 6. Store your generated work.
 7. Use your generated text in any of your Wordpress pages.
+Read more about installation and usage in this post: https://entreveloper.com/2025/05/06/getting-started-with-the-entgenai-wordpress-plugin/

 == Development ==